jerdog/streamlining-devex-revealhugo/content/_index.md

 ## The role of Interoperability

 {{% note %}}
 Interoperability in CI/CD (Continuous Integration and Continuous Delivery) systems refers to the ability of different tools, technologies, and components within a CI/CD ecosystem to work seamlessly together.
-It ensures that various parts of the CI/CD pipeline, including source code repositories, build systems, testing frameworks, deployment platforms, and monitoring tools, can communicate, integrate, and exchange data effectively without compatibility issues or disruptions.
+It ensures that various CI/CD pipeline parts, including source code repositories, build systems, testing frameworks, deployment platforms, and monitoring tools, can communicate, integrate, and exchange data effectively without compatibility issues or disruptions.

 The importance of interoperability in CI/CD systems for collaboration is multifaceted:
 {{% /note %}}

 ---

-### Achieving Standardized Workflows
+### Interoperability for collaboration

 {{% note %}}
 **Flexibility and Choice:** Interoperability enables development teams to choose the best-in-class tools for each CI/CD stage.
 It prevents vendor lock-in, allowing teams to mix and match tools based on their specific needs and preferences.
 Developers can use the tools they are most comfortable with while still collaborating effectively.